 AMTrust Pet Shop Insurance

 AmTrust is a financial services company that is based in New York and was founded in the 1990s.
-The company typically works with smaller businesses, and while they specialize in workers’ comp specifically, the company still offers a myriad of other insurance products.
+The company typically works with smaller businesses.
+They specialize in workers’ comp specifically, the company still offers a myriad of other insurance products.

 Pros